meierh/Embedded_System_Hands_On_I/Task_6/readme.md

 Our software has three LED modes:
 1. manually: use the joystick left and right to increase and decrease the brightness of the led
 2. Auto-triangle mode: the LED increase and decreases the brightness with a triangle function
-3. Heartbeat mode: the LED simulates a (human like) heatbeat
+3. Heartbeat mode: the LED simulates a (human like) heartbeat

 use the joystick up or down to iterate between the modes